nichoth/ssc/README.md

 -------------------------------------------------------

 ⚠️
-This is in an intermeiate state -- still need to work on the webcrypto part
+This is in an intermediate state -- still need to work on the webcrypto part

 -------------------------------------------------------